lilcodelab/angular-pwa/README.md

 ```
 The Angular service worker can use either of two caching strategies for data resources.

- - **performance** optimizes for responses that are as fast as possible.
-If a resource exists in the cache, the cached version is used, and no network request is made.
-This is suitable for resources that don't change often; for example, user avatar image.
+ - **performance** - used for resources that are not changed often.
+Service worker returns resource from cache, if a resource exist for current version of application in cache memory and network will not be send trought a network.

- - **freshness** optimizes for currency of data.
-Only if the network times out, according to timeout, does the request fall back to the cache.
-This is useful for resources that change frequently; for example, account balances.
+ - **freshness** - used for resources that are changed often.
+Service worker returns data from cache, only if network times out.

 => Reference from [Angular documentation](https://angular.io/guide/service-worker-config)

 ### Manifest
-Manifest file describes the application, necessery for web application to be installed and presented to user as "native" application.
+The manifest file describes the application, necessary for a web application to be installed and presented to the user as a "native" application.
 It provides information such as name, author, icon(s), version, display type, theme colors, etc.

 ### Responsive web design
 Responsive web design (RWD) is an approach of designing web application to adjust for every screen size.
 Web application designed with RWD adapts the layout by using ```fluid and proportion-based grid```, ```flexible-images``` and ```CSS3 media queries```:

-- The fluid grid concept calls for page element sizing to be in relative units like percentages, rather than absolute units like pixels or points.
+- **The fluid grid** concept requests a developer to use a relative units for sizing of elements, for example percentages, view height, view width, and not absolute units such as pixels or points.
-- Flexible images are also sized in relative units, so as to prevent them from displaying outside their containing element.
+- **Flexible images** are styled with using a relative units to adjust their size on container element resizing.
-- Media queries allow the page to use different CSS style rules based on characteristics of the device the site is being displayed on, e.g. width of the rendering surface (browser window width or a physical display size).
+- **Media queries** allow developer to apply a different CSS style rules based device or rendering surfrace (browser) characteristics such as height and width.
-- Responsive layouts automatically adjust and adapt to any device screen size, whether it is a desktop, a laptop, a tablet, or a mobile phone.
+- **Responsive layouts** adjust and adapt application layout to any device screen size.

 => RWD reference [Responsive design](https://en.wikipedia.org/wiki/Responsive_web_design)

 ### Update packages
 Before you update all packages, frist update Angular version using ```ng update @angular/cli @angular/core```
-If you want to update packages to latest I recommend to install [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
-After that run command ```ncu -u``` which will update package.json to latest version of packages.
+If you want to update packages to latest, I recommend to install [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
+After that run command ```ncu -u``` which will update package.json to the latest version of packages.

-Maybe some packages will need to be downgrades, becauses they are dependency package of some other package.
+Maybe some packages will need to be downgrades becauses they are dependency package of some other package.
 Be aware of it!
 ## References
 - https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps
 - https://developers.google.com/web/fundamentals/primers/service-workers